 Is there any economic benefit to be gained by liberalizing trade with respect to only a subset of its trading partners, as is done in a PTA?
-In strict economic terms, the answer is clearly no. There is no benefit from doing so, and there is a potential cost if it has the effect of inducing the country to import from a higher cost international supplier as a result of preferential tariff rates given to the higher cost source (see section 4.3 below).
+In strict economic terms, the answer is clearly no. There is no benefit from doing so, and there is a potential cost if it has the effect of inducing the country to import from a higher cost international supplier as a result of preferential tariff rates given to the higher cost source.
 MFN-based (i.e. non-discriminatory) trade liberalization is always economically superior to preferential liberalization.